MohanL/yoda/README.md

 Please note that currently only supports osx.

 ## Developers
-Original Repo of @whoisandie is not maintained anymore.
-@MohanL (me) is working on this.
+Original Repo of @whoisandie is not maintained anymore.@MohanL (me) is working on this.

 Requires gulp to be installed on your machine.
 Clone the repository, install dependencies and run `gulp`